 Their iconic spartan bowl comes with rice, dips, and a protein of your choice.
 Classic pork, chicken, or lamb gyros are matched with tomatoes, onion, and fries.
-And if you want to mix it up a bit, order their hermes gyros.
-This unique dish contains chicken, spicy feta dip, peppers, and coleslaw.
+And if you want to mix it up a bit, order the hermes gyros.
+This tasty dish contains chicken, spicy feta dip, peppers, and coleslaw.

 Are you struggling to find Vegetarian Dining Places in Sydney?
 Help is at hand.

-The Piazza Castle Towers, Castle St, Shop 21, Castle Hill, NSW 2154
+Location: The Piazza Castle Towers, Castle St, Shop 21, Castle Hill, NSW 2154 Ph: (02) 8850 3330

-Give the char grilled octopus with a citrus aioli a go – it’s a winner.
+Give the char grilled octopus with a citrus aioli a chance – it’s a winner.
 Other options include saganaki prawns, salt and pepper calamari, beef meatballs with tomato and basil and sourdough, spinach and feta with shallots and paper filo, and halloumi with tomato relish.

 For mains, we love the Atlantic salmon with broccolini and citrus butter and the beef stew with thyme and chilli oil.
 Chicken stuffed with feta and spinach in a chardonnay cream sauce is a heady combination.

-4/31 Market St, Sydney, NSW 2000
+Location: 4/31 Market St, Sydney, NSW 2000

-They serve chicken, lamb, pork, bifteki (mix of lamb and beef), and vegetarian gyros.
+What’s more, there’s the usual chicken, lamb, pork, bifteki (mix of lamb and beef), and vegetarian gyros.
 These come in a pitta with onions, olives, tomatoes, fries, and homemade tzatziki.

 Does the mention of avo on toast getting you thinking about breakfast?
 See our Best Places for Breakfast in Sydney.

-482 Kent Street, Sydney, NSW 2000
+Location: 482 Kent Street, Sydney, NSW 2000 Ph: (02) 9264 1688

 The Belvedere Hotel is a pub, known for its excellent food and beautiful building.
 It’s also home to one of the best Greek restaurants in Sydney.
 Upstairs in the hotel, you will find Greek food which is both authentic and hearty.